BBKA News

 • Celebrating 150 Years!

 The British Beekeepers’ Association is thrilled and delighted to celebrate 150 years on Thursday 16th May 2024!
 During the year, the BBKA will hang out the flags and ring the bells for bees and beekeepers in multiple ways, with more to come: A Little 150-Year History The British Beekeepers’ Association - known as the BBKA - was established as a London-based beekeepers ‘club’ in 1874 and within a decade had evolved into a national organisation.
 By 1943, Ireland, Scotland and Wales had developed their own Associations, while the BBKA represented beekeepers in England and Northern Ireland.
 After many years with no fixed abode, in 1982 the BBKA moved to offices at Stoneleigh in Warwickshire.
 Today, the BBKA represents around 30,000 beekeepers across the country, and works to support education around honey bees, while actively campaigning to raise awareness of threats to pollinators.
-Planting Trees All member Associations and Branches have the opportunity...
+Further information including a timeline can be found here.
+Planting T...

 The Association's apiary in North Shropshire